-AP FACT CHECK: Trump falsely declares kids safe from virus
+AP fact check: Trump falsely declares kids safe from virus

 TRUMP: “It affects older people.
 It infects — if you have any problem — heart, diabetes, even a little weak heart, a little diabetes, a little — this thing is vicious, and it can take you out, and it can take you out very strongly.
 But children do very well.” — remarks Sunday to Fox News.

 THE FACTS: His suggestion that children are in the clear is false.
 To say they “do very well” with the disease is generally more accurate, based on what is known so far.
-His implication that the risk is limited to the old and sick is incorrect,
+His implication that the risk is limited to the old and sick is incorrect.

 It’s true kids get sick less often than adults and tend to be less ill when they do get sick.
 But his statements overlook severe COVID-19 illnesses and deaths of children.
 And they gloss over the fact that kids can spread disease without showing symptoms themselves.